-1 st unexcused absence Letter grade drop - 5 percentage points 95% = A 2 nd unexcused absence Letter grade drop - 8 percentage points 87% = B 3 rd unexcused absence Letter grade drop - 8 percentage points 79% = C
+1 st unexcused absence Letter grade drop - 7 percentage points 93% = A 2 nd unexcused absence Letter grade drop - 7 percentage points 86% = B 3 rd unexcused absence Letter grade drop - 6 percentage points 80% = C

-^{} More than 3 occurrences over the course of the program (5 semesters) may result in dismissal from the program.
+^{}More than 3 occurrences over the course of the program (5 semesters) may result in dismissal form the program.

 It is the student's responsibility to know all clinically associated phone numbers.
-It is recommended that the student programs these numbers into their cell phone at the beginning of each semester.
-The Clinical Coordinator can be notified by calling the program cell phone number at 419-262-3817 for emergencies or via email at RadCC@mercycollege.edu for non-emergencies.
+It is recommended that students program these numbers into their cell phones at the beginning of each semester.
+The Clinical Coordinator can be notified by cell phone for emergencies or email for non-emergencies.